ExclusiveDisjunction/CNTFinal/Common/examples/format.md

 The data section must contain:
 1. `name`: File name
 2. `kind`: Either `audio`, `video`, or `text`.
-3. `bufferSize`: A number telling the server to expect a specified bufferSize
-4. `windowSize`: The number of times that the client will send a message
-5. `fileTotalSize`: The size of the file, in bytes.
+3. `size`: The size of the file, in bytes.

 The upload will respond with an `ack`:
 1. 100: Send file